-The results also show that almost 73% of married women who participate in all examples of household decision-making disagree that wife-beating is justified and almost 79% of women who participate in all examples of household decision-making agree that a woman is justified in refusing to have sex with her husband for a series of reasons listed.84
+The results also show that almost 73 percent of married women who participate in all examples of household decision-making disagree that wife-beating is justified and almost 79 percent of women who participate in all examples of household decision-making agree that a women is justified in refusing to have sex with her husband for a series of reasons listed.
+83

 Gender Training Manual and Resource Guide: The Government, in collaboration with civil society, has developed a Gender Training Manual and Resource Guide.
-85 The activities in the manual are based on the provisions in the 1997 National Gender Policy.
+84 The activities in the manual are based on the provisions in the 1997 National Gender Policy.
 The manual includes sections on gender stereotyping.
 The manual is being used by stakeholders in gender-related trainings and has proven effective in addressing gender prejudice and stereotypes.

 Gender mainstreaming programme and Gender Focal Points: The gender mainstreaming programme is integral towards creating an enabling environment for gender equality at all levels and in all sectors of development.
 As required by the updated National Gender Policy, the Government has appointed and trained Gender Focal Points in Ministries on gender issues, gender responsive analysis and gender budgeting.
 As of 2009 the Ministry of Gender Equality and Child Welfare had appointed 48 focal points.
 The Focal Points use their knowledge to mainstream gender into sectoral policies and programmes.
 The Ministry of Gender Equality and Child Welfare conducted gender-sensitisation and awareness raising activities in all 13 regions.
 A total of 8185 people were reached of which 4205 were women and 3980 were men.
-88
+87

 Gender in the school curricula: In an effort to eliminate sex role stereotypes, the Namibian Institute of Education Development (NIED) has analysed and changed gender-biased language in school text books.
 The words 'boys and girls' have been replaced with the gender neutral term 'learner'.
 The illustrations in the books have been similarly assessed and changed where appropriate.
-NIED has integrated population and family life education into Life Science, Biology, Social Studies, Home Economics, Development Studies, Geography and Home Ecology due to cross-curricula issues.
-89 Subject choices and career guidance are accessible to both boys and girls.
+NIED has integrated population and family life education into Life Science, Biology, Social Studies, Home Economics, Development Studies, Geography

-84 Ministry of Health and Social Services.
+83 Ministry of Health and Social Services.
 (2008).
 Namibian Demographic and Health Survey 2006-07.
 Windhoek, Namibia: Ministry of Health and Social Services.
 At pages 240 and 251.

-85 Ministry of Gender Equality and Child Welfare.
+84 Ministry of Gender Equality and Child Welfare.
 (2006).
 Gender training manual and resource guide.
 Windhoek, Namibia: Ministry of Gender Equality and Child Welfare.

-86 Ministry of Gender Equality and Child Welfare.
+85 Ministry of Gender Equality and Child Welfare.
 (2010).
 Namibia Country Report on the implementation of the Beijing Platform of Action, Beijing 15+.
 Windhoek, Namibia: Ministry of Gender Equality and Child Welfare.
 At page 7.